Mirrorsoft: History

 In the early 1980s, Jim Mackonochie worked as development manager for British communications company Mirror Group Newspapers.
 On a trip to the U.S., Mackonochie got a hold of a Commodore PET personal computer, alongside a copy of VisiCalc, a spreadsheet application for the system.
 This combination led him to believe that Mirror, as a communications company, should be working more closely with computer software, wherefore he approached Mirror's board of directors in 1983, suggesting that they launch a software label under Mirror Group's name, and thereby diversifying the group's non-newspaper operations, which already included Mirror Boats and Mirror Books.
 The division, named Mirrorsoft, was officially launched in late 1983, and Mackonochie was allowed to task several of his staff from his department at Mirror Group to aid him with establishing the division.

 In July 1984, Mirror Group was acquired by Robert Maxwell-owned Maxwell Communications.
 Initially, Mirrorsoft was unaffected by the ownership change, until Mackonochie received a call from Maxwell's son, Kevin, on Boxing Day 1984, in which he was told that he would be permanently moved from development manager of Mirror Group to full-time managing director of Mirrorsoft.

-In 1986, Mirrorsoft released a desktop publishing program, Fleet Street Publisher, for Atari ST.
+In 1986, Mirrorsoft released a desktop publishing program, Fleet Street Publisher, for Atari ST. In 1987, the company begin distributing titles by Spectrum HoloByte in Europe, while Spectrum HoloByte begin distributing most of Mirrorsoft's titles in North America.
+The company also acquired Personal Software Services and repurposed it into a label for videogames.
+The company later scored a hit with Tetris in the European market.
+The company later launched the labels the labels Image Works (original games) in 1988, PSS (strategy games, after acquisition of the former Personal Software Services in 1987) and Mirror Image (for re-releases at budget price) in 1991.